 Borneo Bristleheads is the name, and Ultimate is the game.
-Have tournament, will participate (might even win one).
+Have tournament, will participate (might even win one.
+Ha.
+Ha).

 There you have it – after six months of casual Frisbee playing in KK, we’ve suddenly stepped up our game and joined the Malaysia Ultimate Open.
 It’s a tournament, a championship, the ultimate competition to see who’s top of the Ultimate players in Malaysia.

-So when our fearless leader Ken suggested plastic iron-ons, we through silk-screening might be better.
+So when our fearless leader Ken suggested plastic iron-ons, we thought silk-screening might be better.
 A few enquiries later we had the quote.
 It might be better, but it certainly isn’t cheaper.

 Would the team fork over the dosh for shirts?
 After all, one of the unwritten requirements of Ultimate is looking good (unless you win all your games, then you can look however you like).

-So we rustled up some logo choices, had a vote, more votes, a veto, final votes, delegates, super delegates, Monica Lewinski, a mis-count, tequila and finally we pinned the choices on a door, blind-folder Ken, spun him around and had him throw a Frisbee at it to choose the winning logo (pictured).
+So we rustled up some logo choices, had a vote, more votes, a veto, final votes, delegates, super delegates, a miss-count, tequila and finally we pinned the choices on a door, blind-folded Ken, spun him around and had him throw a Frisbee at it to choose the winning logo.